 Alabama Rental Agreement

 An Alabama rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Alabama landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Alabama landlord-tenant law governs and regulates these agreements.

 Alabama Rental Agreement Types